 Phase Zero through Four

 Phase Zero: Essential personnel only on campus.
-We have been in this phase since March 16.

 Phase One: About 30 percent of faculty and staff will return to campus.
 This will primarily include all essential personnel, plus additional identified research faculty and staff needing to continue their research in on-campus laboratories.